Sarah Crosby: Preaching

 Crosby's first experience with preaching came in Derby in February 1761.
 She went to the town on a missionary quest and was instructed to lead classes.
 The first class that she led went well, and had less than 30 students.
 However, the following Sunday, over 200 people attended her class.
 Usually, in a class setting, Crosby would have given individualized advice to a small group of less than 50; however, since there was such a large crowd, she could not do so and decided to preach instead.
 Her preaching consisted of reading a hymn, praying, and telling a story of how God had impacted her life.
-On February 13, she preached again.
+On 13 February, she preached again.

 Crosby wrote to Wesley to tell him of what she had done and to get his advice.
-He replied on February 14, approving of her actions, but cautioned her − he was wary of what others might think if he allowed women to preach in his denomination, so he advised Crosby to try to refrain from the language and mannerisms of preaching as much as she could.
+He replied on 14 February, approving of her actions, but cautioned her − he was wary of what others might think if he allowed women to preach in his denomination, so he advised Crosby to try to refrain from the formal language and mannerisms of preaching as much as she could, while permitting her to carry the activity.
 According to many scholars, this marked the beginning of Wesley's acceptance of women preachers in Methodism, and made Crosby the first woman to receive this title.

-While living and working at Cross Hall, Crosby and Bosanquet began to hold Methodist (private, not public) meetings and preach at night, but only because there was no Methodist society in Leytonstone.
+While living and working at Cross Hall, Crosby and Bosanquet began to hold Methodist meetings (private, not public) and preach at night, but only because there was no Methodist society in Leytonstone.
 In 1769, Wesley wrote to Crosby, permitting her to give pieces of spiritual advice, or exhortations, in her preaching.
 Some Methodist male leaders opposed this practice, but Crosby and Bosanquet continued until Cross Hall's closure.

 In 1771, Wesley formally authorized Methodist women to preach in public.
 This was the direct result of a letter written by Bosanquet to Wesley, defending hers and Crosby's preaching at Cross Hall.
 Bosanquet argued that women should be allowed to preach in Methodism when they experienced an 'extraordinary call,' or permission, from God.
 Bosanquet's letter to Wesley is considered to be the first true defence of women's preaching in Methodism.
 It is also considered to be the argument that persuaded Wesley to give women the provision to preach.
 Scholar Thomas M. Morrow argues that Wesley only allowed women to preach because they were successful in converting people; he did not have a change of heart, and did not allow women to preach in order to make any sort of statement.